 transaction recording policy contains those rules, which you define.
 For example, if the

 response.reason.phrase flow variable has a value of

-OK, that counts as a transaction.
+OK, that counts as

 The next step is grouping the products you want to monetize (along with their transaction recording policies).
 Enter the API package, which lets you bundle one or more products into a single monetized container.
 Now you have all the API proxies you want to monetize in a single bundle.

 Next is to determine how and what to charge for successful API calls, or transactions.
 Flat rate per transaction?
 Charge an initial signup fee?
 Start free and then start charging?
 Share revenue with developers?
 All of the above?
 That's what rate plans determine.
 On any given API package, you configure the rate plans you want, developers sign up for the rate plans they want to use, they use your APIs, and they pay you (or you pay them) based on the rate plan conditions.
 You can either bill them, or they can maintain a pre-paid balance through an integrated payment provider such as Worldpay.